-Having an in house video encoding solution certainly has its own advantages.
+Having an in-house video encoding solution certainly has its own advantages.
 As it gives you better control over your workflow than any other solution online.
 This certainly helps in cases where the video files are quite large and need a lot of bandwidth.
 This is ideal for any business with a good team and infrastructure.

-In case you are a media platform or an e-learning platform, who wants to host their video online without facing the hassle of all the tech part.
+In case you are a media platform or an e-learning platform, who wants to host their video online without facing the hassle of all the tech parts.
 It’s best that you opt for a video hosting service, which takes care of the encoding for you.

 Business video hosting services like VdoCipher take care of it automatically whenever you upload videos on their platform.
 The raw videos are encoded into all the relevant formats and sizes.
 Making it easier for you to host videos, by just clicking the upload button, without having to care about video encoding, codecs and so.

 This further saves the cost of creating, maintaining, and upgrading your in-house solution to encode your videos.